prisong97/prisong97.github.io/about.md

 ## A Quick Introduction!

 Hi!
-My name is Priscilla, and I am a rising Mathematical, Computational and Statistical Sciences (MCS) senior at Yale-NUS College.
-Very soon, I will be embarking on my Capstone project, a year long research module that culminates in a final report.
-This website shall serve as a centralised medium for me to consolidate my learning over the course of this journey.
+My name is Priscilla, and I am a Mathematical, Computational and Statistical Sciences (MCS) senior at Yale-NUS College.
+This website shall serve as a centralised medium for me to consolidate my learning.

 ## Some fun facts

  - In 2018, I spent 6 great weeks learning Español in Sevilla.
-Besides returning with a better grasp of the language, I came back as an experienced Siesta practitioner.
+Besides returning with a better grasp of the language, I came back as a budding Siesta practitioner.
- - Before switching to waterpolo, I was a competitive swimmer (sprinter) for ~10 years.
+ - I was a competitive swimmer (sprinter) for ~10 years before switching to waterpolo in Junior College.
- - Organic Chemistry will always have a special place in my heart!
+ - I love coffee!